jonasbn/ebirah/README.md

 This is on [the roadmap](https://github.com/jonasbn/ebirah/projects/1).

+Ebirah does also not handle the definition of prerequisites in the `dist.ini` file.

 ## Specification

 The Docker image is based on [the official Perl Docker image][dockerhubperl], using the latest available stable version of this image.
 See the `Dockerfile` for details.